-Keto Pigs in a blanket is possible and it’s delicious too.
-Those sausages wrapped in carby dough has been ketofied and is darn delicious you won’t even miss the ones your taste buds has been used to all your life up until this point that is.
+Keto Pigs in a blanket that's gluten free and easy to make from scratch.
+Those sausages wrapped in carby dough have been ketofied and is darn delicious you won't even miss the ones your taste buds has been used to all your life up until this point that is.

 What are Pigs in a blanket

-Pigs in a blanket is variety of sausage based foods on different parts of the world.
+Pigs in a blanket is variety of sausage based foods in different parts of the world.
 Mainly in the Uk, US, Denmark, Republic of Ireland , Germany etc.

-It simple means sausages wrapped in a ‘blanket’ the blanket bring bacon ( common in the Uk ) or pastry ( common in the U￼￼S )
+It simply means sausages wrapped in a 'blanket' the blanket being bacon ( common in the Uk ) or pastry ( common in the U￼￼S )

 Pigs in the blanket can be eaten anytime of the year but is usually served as an appetizer during celebrations like Christmas and Thanksgiving.